akashcraft/QuestPlunge/README.md

 git clone https://github.com/akashcraft/QuestPlunge.git
 ```
 ## Controls
 You can control Ethan's movement using the arrow keys or WASD keys.
 Press Q to attack enemies.
-Press P to bring up the In-Game Pause Menu.Watch your health using
+Press P to bring up the In-Game Pause Menu.
+Watch your health using
 				the six hearts on the top left.
 The game also features In-Game Coins to purchase
 				Power-Ups which can be purchased instantly using the F1, F2, F3, F4 keys